PointCloudYC/img-cls-tensorflow2/README.md

 Representative image classification models in [Tensorflow2](https://www.tensorflow.org) -- LeNet, AlexNet,  VggNet, GoogleNet, ResNet, DenseNet, HRNet

-P.S.: all the models are implemented using Tensorflow 2 sub-classing API and data API to enable more pythonic, flexible, efficient and maintainable code.
+P.S.: all the models are implemented using Tensorflow 2 sub-classing API and data API to enable more pythonic, **flexible(i.e. suitable for research revision)**, efficient and maintainable code.
+Moreover, all the models are trained on the [FashionMINIST](https://github.com/zalandoresearch/fashion-mnist#benchmark) dataset.

 ## TODOs